shanefagan/linux-packaging/README.md

 ## Debian package (deb)

-The dpkg packaging system is the default in Ubuntu and Debian as well as derivatives of those like Pop!OS and Mint.
+The dpkg packaging system is the default in Ubuntu and Debian as well as derivatives of those like Pop!_OS and Mint.
 Basically the same advantages and disadvantages as RPM packages but dpkg is a much more popular.

 I'm going to avoid doing the longer approach for building this package and instead give the easiest shortcut.